Wet Woman in the Wind

-Wet Woman in the Wind (風に濡れた女, Kaze ni nureta onna) is a 2016 Japanese pornographic drama film written and directed by Akihiko Shiota and starring Tasuku Nagaoka and Yuki Mamiya.
+Wet Woman in the Wind (風に濡れた女, Kaze ni nureta onna) is a 2016 Japanese pink drama film written and directed by Akihiko Shiota and starring Tasuku Nagaoka and Yuki Mamiya.
 It was released on 17 December 2016.

 Plot

 Dissipated Tokyo playwright, Kosuke has retreated to the countryside after deciding that he’s done with women, but the indefatigable cat-in-heat Shiori has other ideas, clinging to Kosuke like his shadow.